 Some of these unique features include:

-- tracking revenues and expenditures by fund sources and higher education function codes
+- Tracking revenues and expenditures by fund sources and higher education function codes

 - Encumbrances